-The manager has agreed to waive fees and/or reimburse operating expenses (other than interest, brokerage, taxes, extraordinary expenses and acquired fund fees and expenses) so that the ratio of total annual fund operating expenses will not exceed 0.90% for Class I shares and 1.15% for Class II shares, subject to recapture as described below.
+The manager has agreed to waive fees and/or reimburse operating expenses (other than interest, brokerage, taxes, extraordinary expenses and acquired fund fees and expenses) so that the ratio of total annual fund operating expenses will not exceed 0.80% for Class I shares and 1.05% for Class II shares, subject to recapture as described below.
 These arrangements are expected to continue until December 31, 2020, may be terminated prior to that date by agreement of the manager and the Board, and may be terminated at any time after that date by the manager.
 These arrangements, however, may be modified by the manager to decrease total annual fund operating expenses at any time.
-The manager is also permitted to recapture amounts waived and/or reimbursed to a class during the same fiscal year in which the manager earned the fee or incurred the expense if the class' total annual fund operating expenses have fallen to a level below the limits described above.
-In no case will the manager recapture any amount that would result, on any particular business day of the fund, in the class' total annual fund operating expenses exceeding the applicable limits described above or any other lower limit then in effect.
+The manager is also permitted to recapture amounts waived and/or reimbursed to a class during the same fiscal year in which the manager earned the fee or incurred the expense if the class' total annual fund operating expenses day of the fund, in the class' total annual fund operating expenses exceeding the applicable limits described above or any other lower limit then in effect.